 Students may take a maximum of two Online Courses concurrently.

 Online Course Registration Process

-Step 1 – Click here to download the E-Tutorial contact e-mail address.
-Be sure to add the E-Tutorial email address on the PDF form to your safe sender list.
+Step 1 – Click here to download the Online course (formerly E-Tutorial) contact e-mail address.
+Be sure to add this email address on the PDF form to your safe sender list.
 Students wishing to request specific course dates must do so in advance of step 2.